ErikUckert/js-animation-game/README.md

 It will have nice sprites, animations and even simple physics.

 ## State of the game
-<span style="color:#FF5733">**ALPHA**</span>
+<span style="color:#FF5733">**BETA**</span>

-Currently there is a very basic version of the game.
-You can open it and maybe move things around but there is very limited actual gameplay right now.
-You can try to move the eggs and also bully the enemies as they try to reach the left side of the map.
+This game is all about the blue bull and his quest to save it's hatchlings.
+The player must push the eggs into the safe forrest because the open fields are roamed by some hungry green watcher frogs.
+When larvas are hatching from the eggs, they will getting eaten soon by them.
+The player must prevent that by carefuly pushing the eggs (and fastly pushing the larvas) to the save forrest.

-The next state will be the **BETA** state.
-Here you can expect basic gameplay (limited to core principles and with lots of bugs) for the first time.
+The next state will be the **RELEASE 1.0** state.
+Here you can expect extended gameplay and a lot more animations.

 **Expect new features**
 - Larvas will hatch from eggs!